January 2, 2015 | 6 minutes read( 1083words)

 In the early days, you’re not ready for the expense and your business and finances don’t yet have the complexity to justify hiring a startup CFO.
 But you do need financial guidance.
 Whether you choose to outsource just your bookkeeping and tax support, hire a part-time contractor to work on-site, or get by with a simple system and bring in professionals for project-based work, at a minimum, you’ll need basic financial help.
-The right accounting partner will:
+The right accounting partner

 - Handle your day-to-day accounting and manage regulatory compliance — Finding an expert to carry out these essential tasks ensures they’re done correctly and frees you up to focus on growing your business.

 - Ensure you’ve got a handle on your financial position — By helping you create and track financial projections, accurately forecast your cash position and monitor your operating budget.

 - Be a good source of referrals and introductions — Financial services firms can be really helpful in connecting you with investors and potential team members.

 As a startup business, your biggest expense is likely to be for payroll.
 I always recommend that early-stage startup founders outsource non-critical functions and take on part-time contractors for as long as possible.
 Once you’re at the point where you’re bringing on full-time staff though, make sure that you partner with an HR provider to help set up and manage your HR infrastructure

 .
 Not only does hiring expend a lot of resources in terms of time and effort, it’s full of potential pitfalls.
 HR providers can help you:

 David Ehrenberg is the founder and CEO of Early Growth Financial Services, a financial services firm providing a complete suite of outsourced accounting, finance, tax, valuation, and corporate governance services to companies at every stage of the development process.
 He’s a financial expert and startup mentor, whose passion is helping businesses focus on what they do best.
 Follow David @EarlyGrowthFS.